 Your practice’s cash flow is a big indicator of its overall health.
 Considering that…

-Now that we’ve diagnosed the problem, here’s three ways to improve your practice’s cash flow!
+Now that we’ve diagnosed the problem, here are three ways to improve your practice’s cash flow!

 Train your staff